supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/00-GettingStarted-V2.md

 # **Getting Started with Your DP-203: Data Engineering on Microsoft Azure Workshop**

 Welcome to your DP-203: Data Engineering on Microsoft Azure workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+We've prepared a seamless environment for you to explore and learn about integrating, transforming, and consolidating data from various structured, unstructured, and streaming data systems into a suitable schema for building analytics solutions.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**